Racial profiling

-Pro
+Justifications

-Those who argue in favor of racial profiling usually set some conditions for the practice to be justified.
-The profiling should be fair, evidence-based and non-abusive.
-Proponents of racial profiling generally argue that, if these conditions are met, it can be an efficient tool for crime prevention because it allows law enforcement to focus their efforts on groups that are statistically more likely to commit crimes.
+Those who argue in favor of racial profiling usually set some conditions for racial profiling to be justified, typically fairness, evidence-basedness and non-abusiveness.
+Proponents of racial profiling generally argue that, if these conditions are met, it can be an efficient tool for crime prevention because it allows law enforcement to focus their efforts on groups that are according to crime statistics and correlates of crime more likely to commit crimes.

-The most influential defense of racial profiling comes from Mathias Risse and Richard Zeckhauser.
-Risse and Zeckhauser provide a consequentialist analysis of racial profiling, weighing the benefits and costs against each other.
+Mathias Risse and Richard Zeckhauser provide a consequentialist analysis of racial profiling, weighing the benefits and costs against each other.
 They conclude that racial profiling is morally permissible because the harms done to the search subjects are fewer than the potential benefits for society in terms of security.
 Moreover, the (innocent) subjects themselves also benefit because they will live a safer environment overall.

 Risse and Zeckhauser conclude that the objections to racial profiling are not rooted in the practice per se but in background injustice in our societies.
-Instead of banning racial profiling, they argue, efforts should be made to remedy racial injustice in our societies.
+Instead of banning racial profiling, they argue, efforts should be made to remedy racial inequality in our societies.

-Cons
+Criticism

-Opponents of racial profiling have claimed that those who support racial profiling grossly underestimate the harms done by racial profiling and fail to recognize how the practice can exacerbate racism.
+Criticisms of racial profiling can be divided into objections against profiling in general and objections specifically against profiles about race.
+For examples of the former, some argue that making inferences based on purely demographic data is inegalitarian, and others that such demographic inferences are intellectually unreliable.
+For an example of the latter, some opponents of racial profiling claim that those who support racial profiling underestimate its collective harms and fail to recognize how the practice can exacerbate racism.

 Adam Omar Hosein argues that racial profiling may be permissible under certain circumstances, but the present circumstances (in the United States) make it unjust.
-The costs of racial profiling for black communities in the USA are much higher than Risse and Zeckhauer account for.
+The costs of racial profiling for black communities in the U.S. are much higher than Risse and Zeckhauer account for.
 Racial profiling can make targeted individuals assume they have an inferior political status, which can lead to an alienation from the state.
 This can make racial profiling turn into a self-fulfilling prophecy when an individual is more likely to commit a crime because they are perceived as a criminal.

 Hosein also points to an epistemic problem.
 Arguments in favor of racial profiling are based on the premise that there is a correlation between belonging to a specific racial group and committing certain crimes.
 However, should such a correlation exist, it is based on data that is skewed by previous racial profiling.
 Because more subjects of a certain racial group were targeted, more crime was registered in this group.
 It is therefore epistemically unjustified to assume that this group commits more crime.
+Racial profiling intersects with gendered profiling.
+Some argue profiling of men contributes to sex differences in crime.